Ending an epidemic of childhood trauma requires courage, compassion and a plan. Anna, Age Eight provides the solution.

 Congratulations to Dr. Katherine Ortega Courtney and Dominic Cappello on the publication of their powerful and important book.
 We have far too many children in Santa Fe and across the nation who simply aren’t getting the love, care, and attention they deserve.
 They aren’t safe, and that’s just plain wrong.
 This book tells that story—and what we can all do to help our kids.
 Please read this book and tell your friends, neighbors and elected officials to do the same.

-Alan Webber, co-founder of Fast Company magazine, founder of One New Mexico, 2014 Democratic candidate for Governor of NM
+Alan Webber, Mayor (elect) of Santa Fe, co-founder of Fast Company magazine and founder of One New Mexico

 While being raised in an era of technological progress, many of our youngest generation still face complex personal traumas.
 Abuse knows no socio-economic or geographic boundaries, but it can be overcome and its damage repaired.
 This remarkable book is the brainchild of authors Courtney and Cappello, whose empathy, reason and inspired thinking have resulted in a brilliant plan to heal the scars of a generation.
 Should be required reading for every teacher, every parent, and every public leader from health official to mayor—because this epidemic of trauma is real and must be taken seriously.